Explore the top SD-WAN vendors and identify innovative features of each solution with a WWT SD-WAN Technology Briefing.

 In addition to simplified management, SD-WAN can run over any type of network (such as broadband, fiber, LTE), through any type of service provider connection (Internet, MPLS).

 - Application visibility

 - Centralized management

-As the SD-WAN market changes, vendors continue to develop solutions that include these features as solution foundations.
+As the SD-WAN market changes, vendors continue to develop these capabilities as solution foundations.

 The most common SD-WAN deployment model includes vendor-branded hardware known as SD-WAN edges, but there are also virtual options for the cloud.
 The edge replaces service provider handoffs – Ethernet, LTE, T1 – and offers routing or switching access to the branch infrastructure.